Formatting Your Hard Drive

 Note the space between the word format and the drive letter and switch c:/s as this is necessary!

-In this instance, after you have partitioned the drive and made the "C" (or boot) partition active, you would then, with the Startup floppy in floppy drive, and at you MS-DOS prompt a:\> type the following:
+In this instance, after you have partitioned the drive and made the "C" (or boot) partition active, you would then, with the Startup floppy in floppy drive, type the following:

 Once the format command has started, you will see a number of messages on screen, such as: